List of freshwater fish of Sumatra

 This is a list of freshwater fish species found in Sumatra, Indonesia.
 This list also includes freshwater fish found on small islands around Sumatra, such as Simeulue, Nias Islands, Mentawai Islands, Enggano, Riau Islands (except Natuna and Anambas), Lingga Islands, Bangka and Belitung.
-The listing below is based on the taxonomic treatment of Betancur-Rodriguez et al. (2017).
+Island names written in brackets indicate that the species is endemic to that island, or is only known to occur on that island.
+The listing below is based on the taxonomic treatment of FishBase.